-With a 1.5kg load of wood, the stove will need to be refuelled approximately once every hour.
+With a 1.75kg load of wood, the stove will need to be refuelled approximately once every hour.

-Wood can be stacked in the stove, but no higher than the tertiary air holes at the back of the firebox.
+Wood can be stacked in the stove, but care must be taken that logs do not touch the baffle.

 Wood burns most efficiently with the secondary air control in the open position and the primary control closed.
 Adjusting the secondary control will control the burn rate of the stove.